spzweifel/book-search-engine/README.md

 ## Contributing

-Third party assets used in this project include:
+MongoDB was used in this project.
+It can be found below.
 Mongo DB: https://www.mongodb.com/

 ## License